Singham: Soundtrack

 The music of the film was composed by Ajay–Atul, with lyrics penned by Swanand Kirkire.

-Track listing

-Reception

-The album was panned by music critics.
-Joginder Tuteja of Bollywood Hungama awarded the album two stars out of five and said "Singham turns out to be a fine album though one does feel that there could have been much more than just three songs here.
-While 'Saathiyaa' is the pick of the lot and has the potential to play on beyond the theatrical run of the film as well, title song "Singham" brings in the right mood despite its setting.
-However given the fact that the film is not quite a musical and the focus would be primarily on pushing its action flavour, the album would find it tough to make much of a mark commercially."
-Tanuj Manchanda of Planet Bollywood gave the album five and a half stars citing that "Ajay-Atul produces a satisfactory soundtrack, after their first attempt in Virudh and shows their versatility in a short span of 3 songs.
-One looks forward to their forthcoming venture My Friend Pinto which will be their second Bollywood film as composers.
-Overall, the songs are decent and have the ability in them to become a success.
-It will help in enhancing the film's narrative."

 Accolades

 Protests in Karnataka

 Singham had been removed from cinemas in Karnataka while some cinemas had cancelled the shows following pressure from various groups protesting against derogatory statements against the Kannadigas.
 Various organisations raised voices against the anti-Kannadiga dialogues in Singham and the film which was released faced problems in continuing with the shows.
 There was a demand to remove such scenes from the film and the filmmakers contemplated on the next course of action.

-Singham commenced in Karnataka after the removal of some "objectionable" dialogues, a day after disruptions in its screening.

 Legacy

 The music video for the 2020 Black Eyed Peas song "Action" pays tribute to Indian film action scenes, including Singham.

 Animated series

 An animated series based on Singham premiered on Discovery Kids (India) in April 2018.